 SearchStax Help Center

-The SearchStax Site Search solution crawler lets you set up custom index fields to contain content from various HTML elements in your target documents.
+The SearchStax Site Search solution’s Crawler lets us set up custom index fields to contain content from various HTML elements in the target documents.
 See Crawler for more information.

 The available field types are Boolean, Date, Float, Integer, String, and Text.
-This has implications for how the data is indexed and queried.
-For instance, a “String” field requires an exact whole-string match, but a “Text” field is tokenized to index individual words.
+This affects how the data interacts with Solr and Site Search features.

 For instance, we can set up the Crawler to extract the value of a page’s Product meta field, but do we want “string” or “text?”
 Crawler lets us try it both ways at once.